fizban99/RRunner/README.rst

   RunRInCell2Range(Script As Variant, Trigger As Variant, DestCell As Range, ParamArray RangesToExport()) As Variant

 This function can execute a script written within a range (or in a string as an argument) as long as Trigger evaluates as different from zero.
-The result will be written to DestCell and the ranges will be exported as range1, range2...
+The result will be written to DestCell and the ranges will be exported and available to the R Script as range1, range2...

 RunRInCell2Plot